Correlation Between Palo Alto and Zscaler

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Palo Alto Networks are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Palo Alto Networks has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of fairly stable basic indicators, Palo Alto is not utilizing all of its potentials.
-The newest stock price fuss, may contribute to near-short-term losses for the sophisticated investors.
+The latest stock price fuss, may contribute to near-short-term losses for the sophisticated investors.

 Zscaler